2Floor1014/Computer-Science-course/README.md

 *******
 ## ***Future Asepct***
-In this brand new semester, I looking forward to keeping a good study attiduede, and getting good grades.
+In this brand new semester, I'm looking forward to keeping a good study attiduede, and getting good grades.